 La zingarella!

-Besides, after a diapason, there is much more work with intervsls,
+Besides, after a diapason, there is much more work with intervsls, and temperament

 and since we need to BE in tune, perhaps getting closer to the Earth will bring us closer to the Logos ?